Political positions of Ronald Reagan: Black people

-Reagan did not support many civil rights bills throughout the years on a federal level.
+On the federal level, Reagan opposed many civil rights bills throughout the years of his administration.
 He opposed the Civil Rights Act of 1964 on the grounds that specific provisions of the law infringed upon the individual's right to private property and to do business with whomever they chose, and the Voting Rights Act of 1965 on constitutional grounds, but some have speculated that his position involved "an element of political calculation".
-In 1965 however, Reagan stated that he favors the Civil Rights Act of 1964 and that "it must be enforced at gunpoint, if necessary".
+In 1965 however, Reagan switched positions and stated that he favors the Civil Rights Act of 1964 and that "it must be enforced at gunpoint, if necessary".
 In 1980, Reagan said the Voting Rights Act of 1965 was "humiliating to the South", but in 1982 he signed a bill extending it for 25 years after a grass-roots lobbying and legislative campaign forced him to abandon his plan to ease that law's restrictions.
 In 1988, he vetoed the Civil Rights Restoration Act, but his veto was overridden by Congress.
 This was especially notable as it was the first Civil Rights bill to be both vetoed and to be overridden since President Andrew Johnson vetoed the Civil Rights Act of 1866 followed by Congress overriding the veto and making it law.
 Reagan had argued that the legislation infringed on states' rights and the rights of churches and small business owners.
-Reagan's Equal Employment Opportunity Commission, as well as his Justice Department, prosecuted fewer civil rights cases per year than they had under his predecessor.
+Reagan's Equal Employment Opportunity Commission, as well as his Justice Department, prosecuted fewer civil rights cases per year than they had under his predecessor, President Jimmy Carter.

 In 1967, Reagan signed the Mulford Act into law which banned the carrying of loaded weapons in public in the state of California.
 While California was an open-carry state, when the Black Panther Party began lawfully open-carrying and monitoring law enforcement for police brutality, bipartisan calls for increased gun control came from the California State Legislature.
 The law was controversial, as it was retaliatory against the Black Panthers, but Reagan defended the law, saying that he saw "no reason why on the street today a citizen should be carrying loaded weapons".

 Critics have claimed that Reagan gave his 1980 presidential campaign speech about states' rights in Philadelphia, Mississippi in a calculated attempt to appeal to racist southern voters.
 This location is near the place where three civil rights workers were killed in 1964.
-However, others have pointed out that Reagan had given it at the Neshoba County Fair some distance away from where the murders took place.
+However, supporters have pointed out that Reagan had given it at the Neshoba County Fair a few miles away from where the murders took place.
 They also said that the vast majority of his speech had nothing to do with "states' rights" and that the fair was a popular campaigning spot.
 Presidential candidates John Glenn and Michael Dukakis both campaigned there as well years later.
 While campaigning in Georgia, Reagan mentioned Confederate President Jefferson Davis as an example of someone who used the line-item veto, which Reagan supported.
 However, Reagan was offended that some accused him of racism.